Litigation and enforcement in Turkey: overview

 Announcement of the verdict in newspapers.

 Performance of a contract.

 Invalidation of a registered right.

-The without prejudice principle also applies; therefore, no admission or information obtained during settlement negotiations can be used as evidence.
+In addition, without prejudice privilege is applicable and any admission made during settlement negotiations cannot be used as evidence.

 Other non-disclosure situations